boapeca/QA-Fundamental_Project/README.md

  * As an user I want to be able to add Games to my Library.
 (Create)
  * As an user I want to be able to delete Games from my Library.(Delete)
  * As an user I want to be able to edit Games on my library.
 (Update)
- * As an user I want to be able to edit my name/password on my profile.

 ### MoSCoW Prioritisation